 Participants become fully vested after five years of employment.
 The normal retirement age is 65.
-An employee who reaches age 55 and has 5 years of service is eligible to receive a reduced early retirement benefit.
-Unreduced retirement benefits prior to age 65 are provided for employees who are a minimum of age 55, whose age and years of service totaled 75 on the last day of employment and whose employment ends at age 50 or later.
-The service requirement for entitlement to spousal benefits is 5 years of service with the benefit commencing when the employee would have reached age 55.
-The Plan also provides for retirement benefits in the event of total and permanent disability, as determined by the Board.
+Tier one members who reach age 55 and have 5 years of service are eligible to receive a reduced early retirement benefit.
+Unreduced retirement benefits prior to age 65 are provided for Tier one members who are a minimum of age 55, whose age and years of service total 75 on the last day of employment and whose employment ends at age 50 or later.